Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 What is the application process and how long will it take?

-What should I expect when I arrive in Cary for orientation?
+What should I expect for orientation?

-You will be met at the airport right when you come out of the secure area by a TWR staff member.
+For interns from the US, you will be met at the airport right when you come out of the secure area by a TWR staff member.
 After picking up your bags, we will take you to the TWR Lodge where we will set you up in your room and give you a general tour of the Lodge.
 After dinner together, we will have a little fun getting to know each other (very casual).
 The next two days will be our full orientation and the dress code will be business casual.

 What type of orientation, evaluation and debriefing do you provide?